keboola/connection-docs/components/data-apps/index.md

 permalink: /components/data-apps/
 ---

-{% include warning.html content="This feature is in public beta.
-All data apps are terminated at midnight." %}
+{% include warning.html content="This feature is in public beta." %}

 * TOC
 {:toc}